kasp416h/NavigationMenu/README.md

-# Navigation Plugin
+# Navigation Lib

-This is a navigation plugin that generates a navigation menu from a list of `MenuItem` objects.
+This is a navigation lib that generates a navigation menu from a list of `MenuItem` objects.
 The menu supports infinite levels of nested items using hover cards.

 ## Features